nithisha26/background_generator/README.md

 The CSS styles define the appearance of the page.

 The JavaScript code includes a function named generateBackground(), which is called when the "Generate" button is clicked.
-It retrieves the selected colors from the color input elements, and then sets the background to a linear gradient using the selected colors.
+It retrieves the selected colors from the color input elements, and then sets the background to a linear gradient using the selected colors.hello.